warmana/cloudant-docs-fork/docs2017/src/tutorials/create_database.md

 ```
 {:screen}

+>   **Note**: The nature of NoSQL databases,
+    such as Cloudant,
+    means that simple notions of the first document stored in a database
+    always being the first one returned in a list of results,
+    do not necessarily apply.

 ### Full retrieval of a document

 To perform a full retrieval,
 we request a list of all documents within the database,
-and additionally specify that the document content must also be returned by using the `include_docs` option.
+and additionally specify that the document content must also be returned.
+We do this by using the `include_docs` option.
 As before,
 the results are returned as an array.
 We can then show the details of an element in the array,